Miksus/rocketry/docs/tutorial/basic.rst

 Changing Logging Destination
 ----------------------------

-Logging the states of the tasks is vital for Red Engine's system.
+Logging the states of the tasks is vital for Rocketry's system.
 This includes the logs about when each task started, succeeded and failed.
 This information is used in many of the scheduling statements and to prevent setting the same task running multiple times.

-Red Engine extends `logging library's <https://docs.python.org/3/library/logging.html>`_ loggers extending them with `Red Bird <https://red-bird.readthedocs.io/>`_ to enable reading the logs.
+Rocketry extends `logging library's <https://docs.python.org/3/library/logging.html>`_ loggers extending them with `Red Bird <https://red-bird.readthedocs.io/>`_ to enable reading the logs.